-Without healing, Sally enters new dysfunctions without realizing.
+Without healing, Sally enters new dysfunctional situations without realizing.
 Next, Sally may date someone that is obsessed with being the perfect mate for her.
 He may feel like a GOD by making her feel like she has never felt.
 But, it will cause problems eventually.
 Because that person feels powerful, when they may Sally feel powerful.
 But, what happens when Sally doesn’t need their encouragement anymore?
-The abuse cycle will then kick in, read more in The God Complex Causes Dysfunctional Relationships; 3 Keys To End The Cycle
+The abuse cycle will then kick in, read more in The God Complex Causes Dysfunctional Relationships.

 In Bill’s perspective every-time Sally voiced her opinion he felt attacked, accused, and criticized.
 When Sally leaves Bill, he is happy because she didn’t respect his manhood.
 Bill ends up dating Mary and it’s great.
 Mary explains how she feels and he doesn’t feel attacked, accused, and criticized.
 After a 3+ years of dating, Bill loses his job.
 Mary starts to help him look for job, prints motivational articles for him, and prepares clothes for him to go on the job hunt.
 Bill starts to hit Mary and accuses her of controlling him.
-The dynamics changed but Bill still has low self-esteem and is paranoid that others think negatively of him when things aren’t going his way.
+The dynamics changed and revealed Bill has low self-esteem and is paranoid that others think negatively of him when things aren’t going his way.

 I won’t even get into the full potential of Bob’s and Mary’s dysfunctions..
 But I hope my point is noted, Bill and Sally left one dysfunction and entered into a totally new one.

-Whatever dysfunctional pattern is left undealt with will repeat.
+Whatever dysfunctional pattern is left unhealed will repeat.

 Per my prior examples, the patterns “look different” but they all end the same way.
 Whether you are the “victim” or the “abuser” in a relationship… You have things within you that needs to be worked out.